DefangLabs/defang/samples/other/vllm/README.md

    > **OpenAI SDK:** We use the OpenAI sdk, but set the `baseURL` to our Mistral endpoint.

-   > **Note:** The API route does not use a system prompt, as vLLM currently does not support this feature.
+   > **Note:** The API route does not use a system prompt, as the Mistral model we're deploying currently does not support this feature.
 To get around this we inject a couple messages at the front of the conversation providing the context (see the `ui/src/app/api/chat/route.ts` file).
 Other than that, the integration with the OpenAI SDK should be structured as expected.

-   > **Changing the content:** The context for the bot is set in the `ui/src/app/api/chat/route.ts` file.
-You can edit the text in there to change the behaviour of the bot.
+   > **Changing the content:** The content for the bot is set in the `ui/src/app/api/chat/route.ts` file.
+You can edit the prompt in there to change the behaviour.
 You'll notice that it also pulls from `ui/src/app/docs.md` to provide content for the bot to use.
-You can edit this file to change the content it responds with.
+You can edit this file to change its "knowledge".

 ## Configuration